First Jewish–Roman War: Historical sources

-Josephus' first work and primary account of the revolt, The Jewish War, completed by 79 AD, chronicles the revolt in seven volumes.
+Josephus' first work and primary account of the revolt, The Jewish War, completed by 79, chronicles the revolt in seven volumes.
 Originally in his native language, probably Aramaic, he later rewrote it in Greek with assistance.
 Claiming to correct biased accounts, Josephus also sought to deter future revolts.
 His firsthand experience, supplemented by accounts from deserters and Roman records, shaped his narrative.
 He minimized the collective responsibility of the Jewish people for the revolt, blaming a rebellious minority, (Note: Josephus condemned all factions involved in the war, holding them directly responsible for the conflict, labeling their leaders as 'tyrants,' characterizing them as brigands (leistai), and accusing them of godlessness and impiety.) corrupt and brutal Roman governors, and divine will.
 Taking pride in receiving endorsement from Vespasian and Titus for the accuracy of his writings; he was likely compelled to present his account in a manner that aligned with their messages or, at the very least, did not contradict them.
-(Note: Josephus, while careful not to directly criticize his Roman patrons, nonetheless documented acts of brutal violence they committed, including the killing of prisoners of war.)
+(Note: Josephus, though careful not to directly criticize his Roman patrons, documented acts of brutal violence they committed, including the killing of prisoners of war.)
 At the same time, his experience as a participant and eyewitness, as well as his knowledge of both Jewish and Roman worlds, renders his account an invaluable historical source.

-Josephus' later autobiography, Life, written as an appendix to another work, Antiquities of the Jews, focuses on his role in Galilee.
+Josephus' later autobiography, The Life of Flavius Josephus, written as an appendix to another work, Antiquities of the Jews, focuses on his role in Galilee.
 It was a rebuttal to the now-lost A History of the Jewish War by Justus of Tiberias, which was published twenty years after the revolt,' and which challenged Josephus's earlier narrative and religiosity.'
 In Life, Josephus provides a detailed account of the events of 66–67, which contrasts with his first work, revealing differences in the portrayal of events.

 Aside from Josephus, the written sources for the revolt are limited.
-Tacitus' Histories, written in the early 2nd century, offers a detailed Jewish history in Book 5 as a prelude to the revolt,' though his siege narrative is incomplete.'
+Tacitus' Histories, written in the early second century, offers a detailed Jewish history in Book 5 as a prelude to the revolt,' though his siege narrative is incomplete.'
 Cassius Dio's account in Book 66 survives only in epitomes, while Suetonius provides occasional remarks.
 These sources complement and sometimes contradict Josephus, helping to refine and corroborate his account where its reliability is debated.
 Rabbinic literature offers insights into the war but presents challenges for historians, as it was primarily legal and theological, not historical.
 Oral transmission often embellished events for religious or ethical reasons, though some descriptions, like those of the famine in Jerusalem, align with external sources, confirming parts of the historical narrative.

 More information on the revolt can be deduced from archaeological, numismatic, and documentary evidence.
 Excavations at sites destroyed during the war reveal military tactics, preparations, and the impact of the sieges and battles.
 Jewish revolt coins reflect rebel ideology, messaging, and aims.
 Texts such as the documents from Wadi Murabba'at, featuring dating formulas and phrases similar to revolt coinage, shed light on daily life and legal matters during the uprising.